Image by: XplorerEcuador

 How qualified are you to help our children with homework?

-Do you think you could teach our child some of your (native) language?
+Do you think you could teach our child some of your (native) languages?

 Are you prepared to incorporate both childcare and light housework in your daily schedule?